SimonRichoux/ctf-writeups/FCSC2024/Crypto/Salade-de-fruits/README.md

 which implies that $`\hat h`$ is an increasing function over multiples of a point!

-But how does that relate to our first definition of height?
+But how does that relate to the growth of $`h_x`$?
 Interestingly, it was proven by the mathematicien Néron in 1965 that the difference $h_x - \hat h$ is always bounded.
 More concretly, there exists some elementary bounds, the first one given by [Silverman](https://www.ams.org/journals/mcom/1990-55-192/S0025-5718-1990-1035944-5/S0025-5718-1990-1035944-5.pdf) in 1990.
 Amazingly, Sage can compute that bound using the command `.silverman_height_bound()`!

 ```python
 sage: E.silverman_height_bound()
 8.203075982302057
 ```

-Combining that bound with the (canonical) height of $`G`$ shows that $`h_x`$ is increasing at a quadratic speed!
+Combining that bound with the (canonical) height of $`G`$ *proves* that $`h_x`$ is increasing at a quadratic speed!
+But the proof is not over, we still need to understand the relationship between the size of points in $`\mathcal E`$ and solutions to the equation.

 Recalling that $`u= \frac{a}{c} = \frac{36\cdot 94 + y}{6x}`$ and $`v= \frac{b}{c} = \frac{36\cdot 94 - y}{6x}`$, we can notice that